Security Analysis of the Open Banking Account and Transaction API Protocol: Formal Model

-We define an AnBx model of the Account and Transaction API protocol (ATP)~\cite{website:OB_AIS_v3.1.1} to analyse and verify its information flow accurately.
-We abstract from, and do not directly specify dependant technologies like OAuth 2.0~\cite{report:rfc6749_auth-2.0}, which are defined in the Open Banking Security profile~\cite{website:OB_security_profile_impl_draft}.
+We define an \textit{AnBx} model of the Account and Transaction API protocol~\cite{website:OB_AIS} to analyse and accurately verify its information flow and security goals (see~\ref{appendix:anb_model}).
+Our model abstracts from dependent technologies such as OAuth 2.0~\cite{report:rfc6749_auth-2.0} and OpenID Connect~\cite{Mainka2017,Navas2019}, which are specified in the Open Banking Security Profile~\cite{website:OB_security_profile_impl_draft}.
+This abstraction does not impact our results (Section~\ref{sec:security}) since we focus on protocol messages rather than their transport medium.

-Confidential messages are exchanged over the internet.
-Therefore, the specification~\cite{website:OB_security_profile_OIDC} mandates the use of Transport Layer Security (TLS) between all parties, as in the Financial API specification~\cite{report:fapi_security_profile_part1}.
-Verifying TLS is not our focus:~we assume its security guarantees by partially simulating TLS with confidential and authentic communication using AnB bullet channels~\cite{moedersheim2009secure}.
-For example, \texttt{*-\textgreater*} represents a secure channel (authenticated and confidential) and can be used as a suitable abstraction for TLS with mutual authentication~\cite{moedersheim2009secure}.
+Since confidential messages are exchanged over the Internet, the Open Banking specification~\cite{website:OB_security_profile_OIDC} mandates the use of Transport Layer Security (TLS) between all parties, similar to the Financial API specification~\cite{report:fapi_security_profile_part1}.
+Rather than verifying TLS, which is beyond our scope, we assume its security guarantees and model confidential and authenticated communication using bullet channels (\verb'*->*').
+These serve as an abstraction for a secure, mutually authenticated TLS channel~\cite{moedersheim2009secure}, aligning with the vertical protocol composition discussed above.
+Furthermore, OAuth 2.0 and OpenID Connect have already been extensively analysed~\cite{fett2019extensive}.

-We abstract from signing exchanged payloads too.
-Our objective is to model the weakest version the specification allows for as it is likely to be the most vulnerable.
-Consequently, as the additional layer of encryption is optional, we do not cover it in the model, and may be part of future work.
-To help explain the model, a sequence diagram containing AnBx action labels is given in Figure~\ref{fig:anb_aisp_seq_diagram}.
-We describe each of the AnBx model sections next.